 A day at the amusement park in Kansas City or elsewhere in Missouri is supposed to be fun.
 But all the fun can end in a split second if you or your loved one gets injured while using an attraction.

 Although amusement park accidents are fairly uncommon if you compare the number of injuries to the number of people who visit these recreational venues, there is always a risk of suffering a serious injury.

 When an amusement park accident does occur, it gets media coverage.
 But for a person who has been injured while taking a ride, it does not matter how many media outlets reported on the accident.
 What matters is determining the liable party and seeking compensation to be able to pay medical bills and deal with lost wages, not to mention the pain and suffering, emotional distress, and other long-term consequences.

 Whether it’s the world’s tallest waterslide, a huge ferris wheel or a new theme park ride, thrill seekers come to experience fun with their families.
 The last thing on their mind is personal injury, however if a serious injury does occur it is important to know you have a law firm right here in Kansas City that can help with your injury case.

 Here at Peddicord & Townsend LLC, our Kansas City amusement park accident attorney has decades of experience in helping injured people resolve their legal challenges and receive maximum compensation as promptly as possible.

-Given that approximately 335 million people visit amusement and theme parks in the United States each year, it is fair to say that injuries at amusement parks are not that common.
+Given that in 2018 over 500 million people visit amusement and theme parks in the United States each year according to this article, it is fair to say that injuries at amusement parks are not that common.